 Prior to your first appointment, please complete one of the following information forms.
 Forms will also be available to complete at reception.
 If you would prefer to complete a form upon arrival, please ensure that you arrive at least 10 minutes early.
 Thank you.

-It is recommended that new patients complete the clinic survey.
-This survey contains some questions that may seem unfamiliar, yet become more self-evident through one's own experience of Osteopathic treatment.
+It is recommended that new patients complete the clinic questionnaire.
+This questionnaire contains some questions that may seem unfamiliar, yet become more self-evident through one's own experience of Osteopathic treatment.
 For visitors (local to Dunsborough) who wish to offer their assistance in this clinic research, we would also gratefully welcome their assistance.